IPAM: IP Address Management

 - Group: Target group for monitoring agent.

 - Scan interval: Time period (in days) for automatic checking.
-Set zero if you want to do it manually.
+Set zero if you wish to do it manually.

 - Operator users: Network operator users.
-Only users of type superadmin or with Pandora Administrator rights (PM) can create or modify the networks.
+Only superadmin users or with Pandora Administrator rights (PM) may create or modify networks.

-- Press the Create button again to save the network.
+- Click Create again to save the network.

-Once you have created an IPAM network, using the Addresses view icon you will have access to the Edit view, Address view and Mass operations view.
+Once you create an IPAM network, using the Addresses view icon, you will have access to the Edit view, Address view and Mass operations view.

 network,network name,description,location(ID),group(ID),monitoring(0 or 1),lightweight mode(0 or 1),scan interval(days),recon server(ID)